zxayn/zxayn/README.md

 Hi, I'm zxayn, a Web Designer from Kediri, East Java, Indonesia.
 I'm not a strong researcher but curious about all new technology, especially in Web Designer.
 With little help from coffee and snacks.

-- 🌱 I'm studying Web Designer;
+- 🌱 I'm studying Web Designer
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: zidanxjr8@gmail.com